mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 # Webhook Handler

 A handler for enabling e-commerce platforms to send orders to our platform.
-This is a serverless solution, with Lambda as the processor, SNS as the queue engine, and DynamoDB as the storage layer.
+This is a serverless solution, with Lambda as the processor, SQS as the queue engine, and DynamoDB as the storage layer.

 ## Usage